dimart-art/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
-Staff prodcut designr that explore how to design with AI for AI
+Staff prodcut designer that explore how to design with AI for AI